Simonbdbc/vagrant-provisioning-shell-function-helper/README.md

 ## The solution

-The `exe ()` function contained in `provisioning.sh` aims to solve the issue by suppressing the output of a provisioning shell script command unless a command returns a non zero exit status.
+The `exe ()` function contained in `provision.sh` aims to solve the issue by suppressing the output of a provisioning shell script command unless a command returns a non zero exit status.
 In the case that a command returns an error code, the captured output of the command is output to `stderr`, showing red in vagrant.